metio/terraform-provider-k8s/docs/data-sources/keyspaces_services_k8s_aws_keyspace_v1alpha1_manifest.md

 Optional:

 - `replication_specification` (Attributes) The replication specification of the keyspace includes: * replicationStrategy - the required value is SINGLE_REGION or MULTI_REGION. * regionList - if the replicationStrategy is MULTI_REGION, the regionList requires the current Region and at least one additional Amazon Web Services Region where the keyspace is going to be replicated in.
 The maximum number of supported replication Regions including the current Region is six. (see [below for nested schema](#nestedatt--spec--replication_specification))
-- `tags` (Attributes List) A list of key-value pair tags to be attached to the keyspace.For more information, see Adding tags and labels to Amazon Keyspaces resources(https://docs.aws.amazon.com/keyspaces/latest/devguide/tagging-keyspaces.html)in the Amazon Keyspaces Developer Guide. (see [below for nested schema](#nestedatt--spec--tags))
+- `tags` (Attributes List) A list of key-value pair tags to be attached to the keyspace.
+For more information, see Adding tags and labels to Amazon Keyspaces resources (https://docs.aws.amazon.com/keyspaces/latest/devguide/tagging-keyspaces.html) in the Amazon Keyspaces Developer Guide. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--replication_specification"></a>
 ### Nested Schema for `spec.replication_specification`